-On August 2, 2021, changes to the UDSA legislation were authorized and signed into law to permit the issuance of additional securitized bonds for refinancing, and to fund LIPA transmission and distribution system resiliency investments.
-Such investments will improve the electric grid's ability to withstand severe weather events.
+On August 2, 2021, changes to the Securitization Law were authorized to permit the issuance of additional securitized bonds for refinancing LIPA and UDSA bonds, and to fund LIPA transmission and distribution system resiliency investments.
 Funding from UDSA bonds provides a lower cost to customers than issuing LIPA bonds for the same purpose.
-With these legislative changes the UDSA may issue up to \$8.0 billion of securitized bonds (inclusive of the bonds already issued).
-There were no additional securitized bonds issued in 2021 as a result of the changes to the UDSA legislation.
+With these legislative changes the UDSA may issue an initial par amount of up to \$8.0 billion of securitized bonds (inclusive of the bonds already issued).